kshraddha1413/BasicDefination/README.md

 **What is Spring Boot?**

-Spring Boot provides a good platform for Java developers to develop a stand-alone and production-grade spring application that you can just run.
-You can get started with minimum configurations without the need for an entire Spring configuration setup.
+1)Spring Boot provides a good platform for Java developers to develop a stand-alone and production-grade spring application that you can just run.

-Advantages

-Spring Boot offers the following advantages to its developers −

-Easy to understand and develop spring applications Increases productivity
-Reduces the development time
+2)It gives us a starter and we have to download dependencies as per our requirement and  .You can start writing code  get with minimum configurations without the need for an entire Spring configuration setup.
 Why Spring Boot?
 You can choose Spring Boot because of the features and benefits it offers as given here −